The British Province of Carmelites makes an annual pilgrimage to Lourdes, the famous Marian shrine in the French Pyrenees.

 In 1858 the Blessed Virgin Mary, Our Lady, appeared 18 times to Bernadette Soubirous, a peasant girl in the French town of Lourdes.
 Today Lourdes is a major centre of prayer attracting some 6 million pilgrims a year.
 Among those are a number of Carmelite pilgrimages.

-In 2015 the Carmelites will again be joining the Catholic Association pilgrimage to Lourdes between 21st and 28th August.
-Details will be available from February 2015.
+In 2017 the Carmelites will again be joining the Catholic Association pilgrimage to Lourdes between 18th and 25th August.

 Future pilgrimage dates (subject to confirmation by the Catholic Association) are:

 Regular pilgrimages to Lourdes are also run by other provinces of the Order, most notably the Irish Province of Carmelites.